agile-ts/agile/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/master/static/why_should_i_use_agile.png" alt="Why should I use AgileTs?"/>

-AgileTs is a simple, fast and well tested State Management Framework which is implemented in TypeScript.
+AgileTs is a global, simple, well-tested State Management Framework implemented in TypeScript.
-It's more flexible and boilerplate free than Redux and has an interesting approach to reducing the size of a codebase through a centralized memory design pattern.
+It's more flexible and boilerplate-free than frameworks like Redux and has a powerful approach to reducing the codebase size through a centralized memory design pattern.
 The philosophy behind AgileTs is simple:

 ### 🚅 Straightforward
 Write minimalistic, boilerplate free code that captures your intent.